minhhvu/github-finder/README.md

 This project was a react app which retrieved data from GitHub API to provide users could search for the profile of GitHub users.

+The purposed of project is to practice on React and React-router

 ## Available Scripts

 In the project directory, you can run: